itopstack/eth-bsc-sniperbot/README.md

 * CONTRACT_TO_SNIPE =  The target contract address you want to snipe

 * MULTIPLIER: = How many transactions to submit, ie buy 1 time or 5 times etc
+* GAS_LIMIT: = best to leave it at default 1000000

 * AMOUNT_TO_BUY = amount in either ETHER or BNB to buy depending on your NODE, accepts decimals